Emergency crisis | “Micheline should be alive today”

 About thirty minutes later, a doctor told Guylaine Bouchard that her sister was really not doing well.
 “I said to him: are you telling me that my sister is going to die?
 He said yes,” she said.
 After several cardiac arrests and resuscitations, Micheline Bouchard was sent, unconscious, to intensive care.
 She never regained consciousness and died there on August 28.

-“We ask ourselves a lot of questions about whether everything was done between the moment she was seen in triage and the moment she was transferred to intensive care,” emphasizes Guylaine Bouchard.
+“We ask ourselves a lot of questions regarding whether everything was done between the moment she was seen in triage and the moment she was transferred to intensive care,” emphasizes Guylaine Bouchard.
 She was off medication for 22 hours. »

 Why did no one shed light on the possible phlebitis-embolism sequence before?
 She was in the emergency room!
 It shouldn’t have happened like this.
 My sister should be alive today.